cegme/MADden/demo_script_cikm2012.md

 ### CRFs and MADlib introduction
+MADlib is an open-source library for scalable in-database analytics.
+It provides data-parallel implementations of mathematical, statistical and machine-learning methods for structured and unstructured data.
+MADlib is a product of collaboration between Berkeley, University of Wisconsin, University of Florida and Greenplum.
-Conditional random fields(CRFs) are the state of art probabilistic models on a number of real-world tasks including NLP tasks such as POS, NER.
-We contributed a linear-chain CRF learning and inference module to MADlib which is an open-source library for scalable in-database analytics.
+As one of the contributors, we contributed a linear-chain conditional random field(CRF) learning and inference module to MADlib for part of speech tagging.
+CRFs are the state of art probabilistic models on a number of real-world tasks including NLP tasks such as POS, NER.
+I will demo two APIs supported in MADlib for part of speech tagging.
-MADlib can be installed on Postgres and Greenplum database.

-#### 3. Parallel linear-chain CRF training for part of speech tagging.
+#### 3. Parallel linear-chain CRF training.
 CRF training is a convex optimization process involving mutiple iterations.
 We use a Python UDF to drive the computation until the stop criterion is met.
 Within each iteration, we use user-deﬁned aggregate functions to parallel the computation